dcodemaxz/Vikaru-Bot/README.md

 > Automatically restart the bot if the server closes due to over-limit/error

-- 1) Start Normal : The bot will start normally and if there is a fatal error the bot will stop running.
+- [1] Normal : The bot will start normally and if there is a fatal error the bot will stop running.
-- 2) Start Looping : The bot will start looping and if there is a fatal error the bot will restart automatically.
+- [2] Looping : The bot will start looping and if there is a fatal error the bot will restart automatically.
-- 3) Install Update : Updates files directly and will overwrite existing files.
+- [3] Update : Updates files directly and will overwrite existing files.
 Make sure you have backed up other important files such as "database" folders and others.

 ### [ 2 ] CLI Menu